williamDunn/Notes/Languages/Java/Java Classes/String/README.md

 -  length():  the length of a string
 -  toUpperCase()
 -  toLowerCase()
--  indexOf()
+-  indexOf():  returns the index (the position) of the first occurrence of a specified text in a string (including whitespace)
-  -  Java counts positions from zero.
+>  Java counts positions from zero.
-    -  0 is the first position in a string, 1 is the second, 2 is the third ...
+>  0 is the first position in a string, 1 is the second, 2 is the third ...
+>
+>  String txt = "Please locate where 'locate' occurs!";
+>  System.out.println(txt.indexOf("locate")); // Outputs 7

+-

 https://www.w3schools.com/java/java_ref_string.asp